- Construction Operations Building Information Exchange (COBie)

 - BEES (Building for Environmental and Economic Sustainability)—The BEES software is a useful technique for selecting cost-effective green building products.
 Developed by the NIST (National Institute of Standards and Technology) Building and Fire Research Laboratory with support from the U.S. EPA Environmentally Preferable Purchasing Program and the HUD Partnership for Advancing Technology in Housing (PATH), the tool is based on consensus standards and designed to be practical, flexible, and transparent.
 Version 3.0 of the decision software, aimed at designers, builders, and product manufacturers, includes actual environmental and economic performance data for over 65 building products.
 The software and user manual may be downloaded free of charge.

-- SETAC (Society of Environmental Toxicology and Chemistry)—Technical Framework for Life-Cycle Assessment—Developed by contract research labs, consultants, industry, universities, public interest groups, and governmental agencies, the Technical Framework establishes the components necessary to perform full life-cycle assessments.
+- SETAC (Society of Environmental Toxicology and Chemistry)—A Technical Framework for Life-Cycle Assessment—Developed by contract research labs, consultants, industry, universities, public interest groups, and governmental agencies, the Technical Framework establishes the components necessary to perform full life-cycle assessments.

 - U.S. Life-Cycle Inventory (LCI) Database—Created by NREL and partners, this publicly available database allows users to objectively review and compare analysis results that are based on similar data collection and analysis methods.